cjhnbls/pipelinedb-doc-cn/sliding-windows.rst

 Examples
 ------------

 Even though sliding windows are a new concept for a SQL database, PipelineDB does not use any sort of new or proprietary windowing syntax.
-Instead, PipelineDB uses standard PostgreSQL 9.4 syntax:
+Instead, PipelineDB uses standard PostgreSQL 9.4 syntax.
+Here's a simple example:

 **What users have I seen in the last minute?**